pombredanne/zerograph/README.md

 ## Shell

-To run the test shell (Python 3 preferred):
+To run the test shell:

 ```
 $ bin/zerograph shell

-Zerøgraph Shell v0
+Zerograph Shell v1β
 (C) Copyright 2014, Nigel Small <nigel@nigelsmall.com>

 Execute Cypher statements or meta-commands (prefixed with "!").
 Multiple Cypher
 statements can be separated by a semicolon and will be executed within the
 same batched transaction.
-Type !HELP for help or type !EOF or press Ctrl+D to
-exit the shell.
+Type !HELP for help or type !EOF to exit the shell.

-(Z) localhost:47470> !help
+[Z] localhost:47470> !help
 !HELP           display this help
 !EOF            exit the shell